Should You Buy Combat Boots for Everyday Use?

 Conclusion

-Make sure to read up on reviews and opinions of any pair of boots you wish to try, and look around for reviews from individuals who have worn many different pairs of boots in their lifetimes.
-You should always go to a physical store to try different sizes and options as some manufacturers can size their footwear as much as two sizes above or below what you might expect.
-However, for those looking for durable, comfortable, and inexpensive footwear, combat boots may be just what you need.
+Make sure to read up on reviews and opinions of any pair of boots you wish to try and look around for reviews from individuals who have worn many different pairs of boots in their lifetimes.
+It would be best if you always went to a physical store to try different sizes and options, as some manufacturers can size their footwear as many as two sizes above or below what you might expect.
+However, combat boots may be just what you need for durable, comfortable, inexpensive footwear.

 If you are like me, you might have a few military-issued combat boots lying around.
 You might want to change the insoles to make them more comfortable and continue using them.
 Just remember to break them in if you haven't done so already.
 How about jumping in the shower with them and then going for a 12-mile foot march with a 35 lb pack to remember the old days?